LWFlouisa/Weavercast/_posts/2021-03-02-whatisepirunediiesiomi.md

 ---
 title: Episode 6.
-What Is Epirune Dii Esiomi: An Hafestran Light Novel Form
+What Is Epirune Dii Esiomi -- An Hafestran Light Novel Form
 published: true
 ---
 There are four sets of "Light Novels" for the Hafestran language: